-COLORADO SPRINGS — Colorado Springs Police are asking City Council to consider expanding the controversial Sit-Lie ordinance, which passed in 2016.
+COLORADO SPRINGS — Colorado Springs Police are asking the Colorado Springs City Council to consider expanding the controversial Sit-Lie ordinance, which passed in 2016.

 "It's unsafe for both the people that are engaging in that conduct -It opens them up for being preyed on by other individuals, being hit by vehicles.
 I know you all are aware of the traffic concerns that we have in the city.
 But it's also unsafe for business owners, for residents that live in these areas," said Commander John Koch.